TMJ Treatment St. George, MO

 What Causes Temporomandibular Joint Dysfunction (TMD)?

 A variety of factors can lead to Temporomandibular Joint Dysfunction (TMD) and other TMJ disorders, often causing strain in the jaw joint and surrounding muscles.
-Identifying these underlying causes is crucial for achieving relief and preventing future issues.
-Though each situation varies, TMD often results from the following common causes:
+Recognizing the causes behind TMD is key to effective treatment and reducing future discomfort.
+While each case is unique, some common causes of TMD include:

 • Arthritis: Just like other joints, the TMJ is susceptible to conditions like osteoarthritis or rheumatoid arthritis, which can wear down cartilage and impact joint function.